The Edison Project

 Edison Project IV Edison Project VIII

-We will communicate mainly by email during this class, because I will be teaching college classes at Bishop State Community College during the day.
-Check your email daily.
+We will communicate mainly by email during this class but I am available by phone too!
 If it is necessary to call me, please feel free to call 251-609-5422.

 Hit Counter